trose16/CV/README.md

 # Teako Rose Warfield-Graham
 [TECHNOLOGY](#projects) | <a href="https://www.behance.net/teako"/>PORTFOLIO</a> | <a href="https://www.linkedin.com/in/teakowg?trk=hp-identity-name"/>PROFILE</a>  | <a href="http://www.imdb.com/name/nm7983071/?ref_=nv_sr_1"/>FILM CREDITS</a>

-> *A strong woman, an adventurer, a mother, a traveller, an appreciator of humanities, a lover of knowledge.
+> *A strong woman, an adventurer, a mother, traveller, technology enthusiast, appreciator of humanities, lover of knowledge.
 I started a career in design 10+ years ago and I’ve been creating every since.
-My career heights are in Creative Direction and Branding, but I decided on a new direction after managing tech projects from the frontend and realizing it’s an outlet with better job stability.
-There is also a shift happening that is encouraging to women.
+My career heights are in Creative Direction and Branding, but after managing tech projects from the frontend I realized it’s an outlet with better job stability...
+There is also a shift in the industry happening, which encourages women.
 I returned to London to study software development as it’s the first place I came to study art & felt inspired.
 Object oriented design feels like a natural progression and a new set of tools enabling me broader opportunities.*

 #### Featured
 **[AUGMENTED ART APP](https://github.com/trose16/augmented_art_app)**